laardee/video-preview-and-analysis-service/README.md

 # Serverless Video Service

 This is a serverless event-driven service for creating preview and labels from video file.
 The most common use case could be video bank for short or medium length videos that need to be labeled with previews when uploaded to service.
+I use this with my RaspberryPi that records videos from various locations.

 [FFMPEG](https://ffmpeg.org/) is used to create the preview and capturing the keyframes for [Amazon Rekognition](https://aws.amazon.com/rekognition/) labels.